tinymce/tinymce-docs/release-notes/new-features.md

 You can click anywhere in the text field to use the Permanent Pen function.
 To change the text style while Permanent Pen is enabled, right-click to open the **Context** menu, then select **Permanent pen** properties to open the **Permanent pen** properties dialog. -->

-## Shortcut Key:; Audit & Add to Tooltips

-Our developers at Tiny have been working hard to keep TinyMCE up-to-date with the latest accessibility standards.
-This includes the review of shortcuts and ensuring tooltips when used with keyboard navigation.
-The editor can now reflect accurately where and what a user is interacting with.
-We have also added a new experimental feature that allows users to be able to tab across all our toolbars, sidebars, content and footer bar.
-This allows more granular control to quickly jump to the appropriate editor control and then navigate down to its specific feature sets.

-> TinyMCE is the only editor to have this feature!

 ## Tables

 Tables are better in TinyMCE 5.0 editor.
 Creating and configuring tables in TinyMCE 5.0 is less cumbersome.
 We have enhanced this feature by modifying the code to ensure the styles are correct and consistent.
 Styles text field has been removed from the advanced table of the dialogs.
-The code is now much less confronting/confusing for non-developers.
+The code is now much less confronting and confusing for non-developers.
 This also means we have more control over the table styles and therefore are better able to ensure the styles are correct.
-We have improved how styles are set and retrieved from tables, rows, or cells, so should be more reliable."Border" input field in the `tableprops` dialog is now called "Border width" for clarity.
+We have improved how styles are set and retrieved from tables, rows, or cells, so should be more reliable."Border" input field in the table props dialog is now called "Border width" for clarity.
 For more information, see the [Toolbar Buttons]({{site.baseurl}}/plugins/table/) documentation.

 ### 1. Using CSS for styling